kasper-piskorski/docs/pages/documentation/4-graql-analytics/analytics-statistics.md

 *  `std (standard deviation)`
 *  `sum`

-For example, the following query executes a distributed computation to determine the mean price of all the vehicles (cars, trucks and motorbikes) in the graph.
+For example, the following query executes a distributed computation to determine the mean age of all of the people in the graph.

 ```
-compute mean of price in vehicles;
+compute mean of age in person;
 ```

 The [Compute Queries](../graql/compute-queries.html) documentation covers the usage of `compute` in more detail.